Manage Key Vault using the Azure CLI

-This article covers how to get started working with Azure Key Vault using the Azure CLI 2.0.
+This article covers how to get started working with Azure Key Vault using the Azure CLI.
 You can see information on:

 - How to create a hardened container (a vault) in Azure

-- How an application can then use that key or password.
+- Authorizing an application to use a key or secret

 Azure Key Vault is available in most regions.
 For more information, see the Key Vault pricing page.

-To complete this tutorial, you must have the following:
+To use the Azure CLI commands in this article, you must have the following items:

 - A subscription to Microsoft Azure.
-If you do not have one, you can sign up for a free trial.
+If you don't have one, you can sign up for a free trial.

-- Command-Line Interface version 2.0 or later.
-To install the latest version and connect to your Azure subscription, see Install and Configure the Azure Cross-Platform Command-Line Interface 2.0.
+- Azure Command-Line Interface version 2.0 or later.
+To install the latest version, see Install the Azure CLI.

-- An application that will be configured to use the key or password that you create in this tutorial.
+- An application that will be configured to use the key or password that you create in this article.
 A sample application is available from the Microsoft Download Center.
-For instructions, see the accompanying Readme file.
+For instructions, see the included Readme file.

 Getting help with Azure Cross-Platform Command-Line Interface

-This tutorial assumes that you are familiar with the command-line interface (Bash, Terminal, Command prompt)
+This article assumes that you're familiar with the command-line interface (Bash, Terminal, Command prompt).

 The --help or -h parameter can be used to view help for specific commands.
-Alternately, The azure help [command] [options] format can also be used to return the same information.
+Alternately, The Azure help [command] [options] format can also be used too.
+When in doubt about the parameters needed by a command, refer to help.
 For example, the following commands all return the same information:

 az account set --help az account set -h

-You can also read the following tutorials to get familiar with Azure Resource Manager in Azure Cross-Platform Command-Line Interface:
+You can also read the following articles to get familiar with Azure Resource Manager in Azure Cross-Platform Command-Line Interface: